stevepentler/blog.turing.io/source/2015-06-19-learning-how-to-learn-the-novice-developer-s-tool-belt.html.markdown

 ---
-title: Learning How to Learn: The Novice Developer's Tool Belt
+title: Learning How to Learn -- The Novice Developer's Tool Belt
 date: 2015-06-19
 tags:
 author: Morgan Miller